gvwilson/thirdbit/src/fiction/in-heck/index.md

 "We are not going to kill her.
 We are going to try to get her to turn us off."

-It made no gesture that Maddy could see, but lights twinkled in the armrest of her chair and suddenly she could no longer speak.
-All she could do was watch and think,
-*Sindy, Papa, please, wake up!
-Wake up!* as the bot took a helmet from a nearby shelf and fitted it carefully over Sindy's curly top-fur.
+"Sindy, Papa, please, wake up!
+Wake up!" she said as the bot took a helmet from a nearby shelf and fitted it carefully over Sindy's curly top-fur.

 The whole room vibrated slightly as something heavy woke up and moved on the roof.
 "Central communications array online,"